Marie Arago

-Marie Arago, born Marie-Anne Roig (3 November 1755 – 5 September 1845) was a French woman, wife of François Bonaventure Arago and mother of François, Jean, Jacques, Victor, Joseph and Étienne Arago.
+Marie Arago, born Marie-Anne Roig (3 November 1755 – 5 September 1845) was a French woman, wife of François Bonaventure Arago and mother of the six Arago brothers, François, Jean, Jacques, Victor, Joseph and Étienne Arago.

 She raised her eight children alone after the death of her husband in 1814, passed on her human values and encouraged them to pursue their studies.